 Now this situation put me in a spot.
 Makarand always vouched for me, in front of his top management.
 I could not let him down.
-On the other hand, another past experience had taught me that it is always better to refuse a job than to over commit and lose credibility in the eyes of a customer.
+On the other hand, another past experience had taught me that it is always better to refuse a job than to over commit and risk losing credibility in the eyes of a customer.
 But in this case, all my protests fell on deaf ears.
 I had to execute this custom flag printing & installation job, no matter what.
 And the clock was ticking.

 With the Fujitsu job fait accompli, I quickly realised that there was no point wringing my hands over it.
 We had to do our level best to deliver and leave the rest in the hands of fate.
 So I sat down and made a list of all the things that actually had to be done, to see the job through.
 The material and job requirements were typical of how they are for promotional flag printing, as follows:

 Now, printing the actual double-sided flags was the easy part.
 We have ready stocks of flag materials.
 Also our high-speed inkjet machines can print not just 4, but even 40 copies in no time at all.
 But, fabricating the flag poles would take time.
 Installing the same would take even more.

 So we broke up the entire project between multiple teams.
 Here is what we did –

 As you can see from the early morning light in the images above, the entire custom flag printing & installation job was finished just after sunrise and a few hours before the guests from the UK came in.